bvaisvil/zenith/README.md

 - Managing processes with signals
 - Performance data saved between runs
 - GPU Utilization Metrics for NVIDIA GPUs (with `--features nvidia`)
+- Delay accounting (on Linux when running zenith with root permissions)

 ## Planned Features